mangoweb-sylius/SyliusExtendedChannelsPlugin/README.md

 ## Features

+* Duplicate product and product variant
+* Bulk action to set categories for products
+* Mark Taxon as external link so taxonomy can be used for creating custom menus with links anywhere
 * Download current exchange rates
 * Update product prices using downloaded or custom exchange rates
 * Set channel timezone